Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 - Returning User
     - As a Returning User, I want to see new cats available for adoption.
-        * not test ready yet, as this will only form part of a furter sprint/release
+        * not test ready yet, as this will only form part of a further sprint/release
     - As a Returning User, I want to read about success stories of adopted cats, whether rescued or rehomed.
-        * not test ready yet, as this will only form part of a furter sprint/release
+        * not test ready yet, as this will only form part of a further sprint/release
     - As a Returning User, I want to read about collaborations with other rescue organisations, thus growing the rescue and rehoming efforts.
-        * not test ready yet, as this will only form part of a furter sprint/release
+        * not test ready yet, as this will only form part of a further sprint/release